mukuls9971/generateThumbnail/README.md

 - improvements for production and scalability
 1. For production usage we need to remove debug configuration: so set DEBUG = False in settings.py
-2. Increase workers while django startup
+2. Use kubernetes system with docker image + Load Balancer + Increase workers while django startup
 3. To handle extra load start a redis queue from where request should be read and executed asynchronously, while the output filename should be returned to the client synchronously
 4. Instead of saving asynchronous images on local static server Save to AWS S3 (http://127.0.0.1:8000/media/abc.png)

-- monitoring
+- monitoring and managing
 1. For Monitoring a GCP stackdriver agent should be installed and logs should be exported to stackdriver
+2. Or, through ELK we can have a tab on logs and can set up alerts, load factor can be tracked simultaneously
+3. We can set up a kubernetes cluster with no. of systems dependent on load factor if we want to do scale it (for both scaling up and scaling down)
+4. Further a better image processing using support hardware can help the overall system.